containerd/runwasi/README.md

 (...)
 ```

-To kill the process from the case 2. demo, you can run in other session: `sudo ctr task kill -s SIGKILL testwasm`.
-And the test binary supports full commands, check [crates/wasi-demo-app/src/main.rs](crates/wasi-demo-app/src/main.rs) to play around more.
+To kill the process from demo 2, you can run in other session: `sudo ctr task kill -s SIGKILL testwasm`.

+The test binary supports commands for different type of functionality, check [crates/wasi-demo-app/src/main.rs](crates/wasi-demo-app/src/main.rs) to try it out.